LucasRafSoto/Shroomscape/README.md

 # Shroomscape
 A website for posting mushrooms and landscapes.
 Utilizes JQuery, node.js, and MySQL.

-If you would like to check out the site, use npm run in your terminal and search localhost:3000
+If you would like to check out the site, download then run npm in your terminal and search localhost:3000

 ![HomeScreen](https://user-images.githubusercontent.com/100500412/191644153-ecbbe4f0-e1bb-4bc4-9aa7-9fb8caac9465.png)
 ![LogInPage](https://user-images.githubusercontent.com/100500412/191644163-e447058f-404b-42f7-9889-f2f77e3f4eaa.png)